wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 5.2.3 =
+* Updated Geo IP country database to newest version (September 2014 edition)
+* Security fix.
+Improved referrer sanitization in live traffic.
+* Changed scan success messaging for clarity.
+* Fixed minor bug in IP validation which manifested when users use IPv6 to IPv4 translation which produces 255.x.x.x addrs.

 = 5.2.2 =
 * Protection from the Slider Revolution Plugin arbitrary file download vulnerability announced today.
 Attempts to download any .php file including wp-config.php are denied.